EdwinKuttappi/fastpage1/_posts/2022-11-10-Final-Exam.md

 This question was a little hard mainly because I did not know what MOD was, so I had to look it up to find out it was the remainder which was not that hard.

 # Reflection on the Exam
 Overall, the test was pretty easy and I think I could have received a higher score if I paid attention a little more.
 I think I went through this test pretty quickly when I did it by myself, but when I was talking with Jishnu, that took a lot of time because he was explaining some answers to me.
 I think I can do well on the AP Exam if I find out what exactly I need to do and keep reviewing the content.
+I got a 3/3.